sean-was-taken/PVA/README.md

 * edit the pva_form.py file and replace the examples with your information
 * run with python pva_form.py
 * the url will be written to the terminal
-* oviously, you need to have python installed.
-* dependencies: re